Rye29/CMPM-121/Project_2/README.txt

 -flyweight data: fixed old flyweight pattern as it turned out it wasn't actually sharing the suite image assets like I thought it was
 -Subclass (but not really): I created a subclass for already existing suite piles (functionally speaking) to ensure that the tableau functions properly and adheres to the rules.
 It was originally intended to be a true subclass, but on paper it functions as more of a state
+-Subclass actual: I reimplemented the deck as a real subclass of the suite stacks, claening up the main just a little bit

 Postmortem:
 -When compared to the last project, a decent amount has been added and improved: